SuperGoldenZ/VirtuaPartner/README.md

 - Keep statistics about how often you successfully punish with guaranteed counter

+## Character Select

+Player 1 character, which is selected for Guaranteed Punish feedback, can currently only be selected at the Dojo Character Select screen.
+The character you select will automatically be picked up by Virtua Partner.

+Right now, only the following characters support Player 1 selection & Guaranteed Punish feedback.
+1. El Blaze
+2. Shun

+Player 2 character can be selected by hitting TAB while already in Dojo mode and then hitting displayed keyboard shorts on the screen.

 ## Configuration Syntax

 Virtua Partner uses text files in domain specific language to represent CPU movements.